tdulcet/Server-Status/README.md

 	* Users can select the database with the most accuracy for their locations of interest
 	* All databases support both [IPv4](https://en.wikipedia.org/wiki/IPv4) and [IPv6](https://en.wikipedia.org/wiki/IPv6) addresses
 	* Supports IPv4-mapped, IPv4-compatible and IPv4-embedded IPv6 addresses
-	* They are prepossessed into a constant [CSV format](https://en.wikipedia.org/wiki/Comma-separated_values) by my [IP Geolocation Databases](https://gitlab.com/tdulcet/ip-geolocation-dbs) repository
+	* They are prepossessed into a constant [TSV format](https://en.wikipedia.org/wiki/Tab-separated_values) by my [IP Geolocation Databases](https://gitlab.com/tdulcet/ip-geolocation-dbs) repository
 	* Updates are provided either daily, weekly or monthly depending on the database
 	* One of the full location databases is localized in eight languages
 	* The database runs in a separate thread to improve performance